200 Years of U.S.-Mexico Bilateral Relations: An Ambassadorial Perspective

-In recognition of the upcoming bicentennial anniversary of diplomatic relations between the United States and Mexico, join the Mexico Institute on December 14 from 1:30 to 3:00 pm for a discussion with former U.S. and Mexican ambassadors to discuss their experiences in the practice of diplomacy and their applicability for the future of the bilateral relationship.
+In recognition of the upcoming bicentennial anniversary of diplomatic relations between the United States and Mexico, the Mexico Institute hosted a discussion with former US and Mexican ambassadors on their experiences in the practice of diplomacy and their applicability for the future of the bilateral relationship.

 Earl Anthony Wayne